shawn-nyk/tp/docs/DeveloperGuide.md

 that seeks to reduce code duplication as much as possible by using Object Oriented Principles and other design patterns.

-To approach the management different entities in the model.
+To approach the management of different entities in the model.
 The abstract `Item` class is used a blueprint for the other entities to extend.
-After which, `Itemlist` can be used as the sole collection offering common methods to manipulate the collection of different entities by leveraging on the polymorphism and dynamic binding.
+After which, `Itemlist` can be used as a collection type offering common methods to manipulate the collection of different entities by leveraging on the polymorphism and dynamic binding.
 This negates the need for the creation of different individual collections types for each entity, thereby abiding to the DRY principle.